 Palawan is home to the ever-popular El Nido and the description above is no exaggeration.
 El Nido, located in the north of Palawan is nothing short of stunning and the best part is, its beauty only intensifies when you set off on an island hopping tour from El Nido.

 A visit to Palawan, and El Nido specifically, is not complete without a jaunt to the nearby specs of paradise that are off the coast.
 Here are all of the island tours on offer and what they entail so you can book the best El Nido island tours for you.

 El Nido Island Hopping Tours

 Big lagoons, small lagoons, and secret lagoons.

-Finally, make your way over to Seven Commando beach: snorkel and look out for sea turtles.
-Of all my El Nido tours, this was one of my faves.
+Finally, make your way over to Seven Commando Beach: snorkel and look out for sea turtles.
+Of all my El Nido tours, this one was one of my faves.
 I’m convinced it’ll be one of yours too.

 2. El Nido Island Hopping Tour B